suricata3838/bunzz_module_audit/doc/ERC721AOwnable/HowToUse.md

 # How To Use

+## Before Deployment

+1. Owner will decide following NFT features before starting NFT sale.

+- `baseURI`
+- `price`: price to sell each NFT for investors
+- `maxSupply`: The max amount of NFTs |default 10000
+- `maxMintQuantity`: the max quantity for one investor to mint NFTs|default 3
+- `startTokenId`: tokenId to start counting minted NFTs|usually 0

 ## Deployment

 1. Deploy this contract though Bunzz application deploy button.

-2. Input the `name`, `symbol` of your NFT token as a module parameter.
+2. Input t `he following module parameters when deployment.
+`name`, `symbol`, `startTokenId`, `baseURI`, `price`, `maxSupply`

-## (Ideal) Operation
+## Operation to sell NFTs

-1. Owner will decide following NFT features before starting NFT sale.
+1. Make sure each configuration is correct.
+If not, you can update by following functions.

-- baseURI
+- setBaseURI()

-- maxAmount
+- setCurrentPrice()

-- totalAmount
+- setMaxSupply()

 2. anyone can mint up to the maximum amount of token by `mint()` function.